weiyi-li/Bank-Information-System/README.md

 7. Manager account usernames with 4-16 characters
 8. Manager passwords with 6-12 characters
 9. Bank clerks' account usernames with 4-16 characters
-10.Bank clerks' passwords with 6-12 characters
+10. Bank clerks' passwords with 6-12 characters
-11.Customers' addresses with maximum 50 characters
+11. Customers' addresses with maximum 50 characters
-12.Customers' telephone numbers with maximum 15 digits
+12. Customers' telephone numbers with maximum 15 digits
-13.A number from 1 to 5 for customers to choose on the customer menu
+13. A number from 1 to 5 for customers to choose on the customer menu
-14.An integer number representing the number of the withdraw
+14. An integer number representing the number of the withdraw
-15.An integer number representing the number of the register of a deposit
+15. An integer number representing the number of the register of a deposit

 ### Output
 1. The main menu of the bank information system